UBCFormulaElectric/Consolidated-Firmware/software/tracksight/README.md

 This is the mode for using Tracksight to stream CAN bus data wireless from the car.
 To start everything manually:

 1. Start the frontend and InfluxDB database with docker.
 Navigate to `Consolidated-Firmware/software/tracksight` and run `docker compose -f docker/wireless.yml up --build`.
 2. Start the backend.
 Navigate to `Consolidated-Firmware/software/tracksight/backend/app`  and run `python3 telemetry.py --debug --mode wireless --serial-port /dev/ttyUSB0`.
-This will start the backend which (currently) uploads some tester signal values in signal_util.py.
+This will start the backend which reads real values from the car.
 Note that you need to do step 1 before this, as well as pass the correct radio serial port (usually `/dev/ttyUSB0` on Linux, change if running on another OS).
+Remember to forward if using WSL.

+If running on Windows, open your device manager and under `Ports (COM & LPT)` you will see what port it is connected to.
+Example: `COM10`.
+Pass this in for `--serial-port`

 To start everything automatically, navigate to `software/tracksight` and run `./run_wireless.sh`.
 Pass the serial port to this script using the `--serial-port` or `-p` flag.
 Note that this method is easier, but less flexibile than starting everything manually.
 With the backend running in its own terminal, its easier to start/stop it without re-starting the frontend/database Docker compose stack.

 Note that if you stop the compose stack, and restart it again, your data will remain since the data is stored on a Docker volume which isn't wiped if the compose stack is brought down.
 To clear the local database, pass the `-c` or `--clean` flag to `run_wireless.sh`.

+### Mock Mode

+This is the mode for using Tracksight but mocking the CAN bus messages from car.
+This allows you to develop frontend/backend without the need to be connected to a serial port.
+To start everything manually:

+1. Start the frontend and InfluxDB database with docker.
+Navigate to `Consolidated-Firmware/software/tracksight` and run `docker compose -f docker/mock.yml up --build`.
+Note: this can be done without docker but I have issues setting up Influx without it.
+2. Start backend.
+Navigate to `Consolidated-Firmware/software/tracksight/backend/app`  and run `python3 telemetry.py --debug --mode mock --data-file mock_data/sample_data1.csv` You will now see data being printed to your console
+3. Open new terminal and navigate to  `Consolidated-Firmware/software/tracksight/frontned/` and run `npm run dev`

 ## Log Files